brentvollebregt/auto-py-to-exe/README.md

 - Python: 3.6-3.12

 _To have the interface displayed in the images, you will need Chrome.
-If Chrome is not installed or `--no-chrome` is passed, the default browser will be used._
+If Chrome is not installed or `--default-browser` is passed, the default browser will be used._

 ### Installation and Usage